October 25, 2022

 A stroll around the campus is stunning any time of year, with it just bursting into glorious color in the fall.
 The tree-dotted lawns of Nassau Hall make a backdrop worthy of any proposal, with the added historic significance being a huge bonus when asking for someone’s hand.

 If we’re absolutely honest, Lambert Castle isn’t really a castle.
 It is really a mansion built in the style of an English castle.
 This is somewhat appropriate, having been built by an English silk merchant, Catholina Lambert, in the late 19th century.
 Lambert Castle sits atop its own mountain and has both rocky outcrops and lush gardens.
 Any will make a wonderful site to propose.

 Despite being several miles west of the Hudson, in Paterson, a clear day will afford spectacular views of the New York skyline.
 All in all, Lambert Castle has something for everyone.
-It offers tranquility, history and fabulous surroundings any time of the year.
+It offers tranquility, history, and fabulous surroundings at any time of the year.

 Cape May Winery

 Although New Jersey is a relative newcomer to wine production, the Cape May Winery produces some excellent wines.
 Best of all, you can tour the winery and sample lots of produce!
 Although access to some parts is restricted unless in a guided tour, in order not to damage the vines, there are lots to see and do at Cape May both before and after your proposal.
 But to simply class Cape May as “just a winery” would be very misleading.
 It is a beautiful, tranquil location with lots of places just to sit and relax, have a bite to eat, and have a glass of wine.

 If you do choose to take the sampling tour, it might probably be best if you propose before starting!